StevenClontz/research/README.md

 ## RESEARCH TODOs

 * Investigate Menger property/game
-    * Lusin Set may not provide a Markov strategy for S.
     * Does Markov strategy imply sigma-compact?
 * Find class of spaces where a 2-tactic in LFKP characterizes metacompact (aka implies 1-tactic)
     * Start with zero-dimensional perhaps.